-Medicare Advantage has been in the news lately.
-I’ve been trying to understand why the last three national private insurance companies were making a solid play to increase their Medicare Advantage membership.
-I thought Medicare was a low-profit product shunned by most corporations.
+Medicare Advantage has been in the news.
+Why were the last three national private insurance companies moving to increase their Medicare Advantage membership?
+I thought Medicare was a low-profit product that corporations avoided.

 What is Medicare Advantage?

 Medicare Advantage has benefits similar to those of the federally run Medicare program.
 The Medicare Advantage plans can modify or adjust some policies and benefits.
-Private insurers package their Medicare Advantage plans and sell them to seniors, usually at a slight discount on the federal Medicare program.
+The corporations package their Medicare Advantage plans and sell them to seniors, usually at a slight discount on the federal Medicare program.

-Both are funded identically.
-Both Medicare and Medicare Advantage plans are funded by member premiums and transfer payments from the government.
+Both traditional Medicare and Medicare Advantage plans are funded by member premiums and transfer payments from the government.
 To learn more about how this works, check out my article “Medicare Advantage Gets Thrown a Curve Ball to get a Homerun for Seniors“.

 Who are the Private Insurers?

 Just ten years ago, we had many different private insurers.
-Today, public policy has assisted in reducing the field to three private national insurers.
-United Healthcare, Humana, and CVS are the three remaining national players.
-They actively participate in every aspect of healthcare policy decisions, helping to establish public policy in favor of insurance companies.
+Today, public policy has assisted in reducing the field to three private national insurers: United Healthcare, Humana, and CVS.
+These three corporations participate in every aspect of healthcare policy decisions, helping to establish public policy in favor of insurance companies.

 We always want to believe we are in a free market, but with only three big players remaining in the Medicare Advantage program, this is no longer a free market system.